marcofiset/flute/README.md

 $v->rule_for('first_name')->max_length(100);
 ```

-Any parameters passed to the function definition will be registered in the `args` array *in the same order* that they were passed to the validator.
-In this case, I defined a private method called `max_length`to make things clearer, but this is obviously not required.
+Any parameters passed to the function definition will be registered in the `args` array *in the same order* that they were passed to the validator rule.
+You can also access args with the magic `__get` method, like I did here with `max_length`.
+I you were to call `max_length` again, it will send back the same value as the first time it was called.
+When using multiple arguments, they are handed out in the order they were passed, and each name gets its own argument.

 ### Extending existing rules